-Not only did Google cars travel many roads and capture 360-degree, panoramic views for streets, but it has also done so several times in most cases.
+Not only did Google cars travel many roads and capture 360-degree, panoramic views of streets, but it has also done so several times in most cases.

-Create Private Maps
+11. Create Private Maps

-Google Maps allows you the ability to create your own customized maps, where you can name particular points on the map to your liking and even create customer travel routes (car, public transport, or walking).
+Google Maps allows you to create your own customized maps, where you can name particular points on the map to your liking and even create customer travel routes (car, public transport, or walking).

-This can be achieved by accessing the menu for Maps from Your Places menu.
-From there you can select the Create Map feature.
-These maps can then be saved and even shared with others.
+You can do this by accessing the menu for Maps from “Your Places” menu.
+From there, you can select the Create Map feature.
+You can save these maps and even share them with others.

-Get an Idea of Parking Availability
+12. Get an Idea of Parking Availability

-Anyone who has ventured into a big city or an otherwise bustling area has likely cycled through multiple streets in a seemingly endless loop, in dire search for available parking.
+Anyone who has ventured into a big city or an otherwise bustling area has likely cycled through multiple streets in a seemingly endless loop in a dire search for available parking.

 When the map is ready to speak, the volume of the music lowers automatically to let the directions be clearly stated, then comes back as the prominent sound.

-On an iPhone follow these steps: Settings > Navigation > Music Playback Controls > Then, connect the media app of choice (unfortunately there’s no Google Music option, it’s either Apple Music or Spotify).
+On an iPhone, follow these steps: Settings > Navigation > Music Playback Controls > Then, connect the media app of choice (unfortunately, there’s no Google Music option, it’s either Apple Music or Spotify).

-Find EV Charging Stations
+14. Find EV Charging Stations